twse/bobsgame-fonts/Pixel Sans.md

 * Ragnarök DS
 * Really?
 Really!
 DS
 * Retro Game Challenge 2
-* SaGa 2 Hihou Densetsu: Goddess of Destiny – Punctuation marks are not bold.
+* SaGa 2 Hihou Densetsu: Goddess of Destiny – Punctuation is not bold.
+Not used in other games in the franchise (e.g. the Romancing SaGa games).
 * Sands of Destruction
 * SD Gundam G Generation: Cross Drive
 * Shining Force Feather